Generating Your First Icon

 This guide will walk you through the fundamental steps of using FolderKit to generate your first macOS-style folder icon.
 We will start with a basic example and then explore how to combine various options to achieve custom results.

 You will need an image file to serve as the inner icon.
-For this guide, we will assume you have an image named apple.png
+For this guide, we will assume you have an image named apple.png in your project directory.
+You can use the example image from the repository for this.

 Basic Icon Generation

-function.
+The most direct way to create an icon is by using the generate function.
 This function takes your source image and produces a PNG image buffer of the final icon with default settings.

 The following script demonstrates how to: